Premier League title race: Who has the best fixtures in the run-in?

 Have Mikel Arteta’s side learnt their lesson from last season?
 The Gunners won just three of their final nine Premier League games last year, which included a four-game winless run, as they fell away in the title race.

 But a 0-0 draw at the Etihad, where they were thrashed 4-1 last season, is a sign that Arsenal are tougher challengers than they were this time last year.
-The result might have given Liverpool the advantage, but it is a huge boost to Arteta’s men psychologically ahead of April and May.

-There, Arsenal will also have to face tricky games against Aston Villa and Tottenham – their trip across north London on Sunday 28 April should be an epic.
-Visits to Roberto De Zerbi’s Brighton and Gary O’Neil’s Wolves could be difficult, too, while Old Trafford looms large on the penultimate weekend of the season.
+They hold the advantage over Liverpool on goal difference, after the Reds dropped points at Old Trafford.

+Could that be a sign of the twists and turns ahead?
 Arsenal lost the title away from home last season – with defeat at the Etihad and costly dropped points from winning positions at Anfield and the London Stadium.
-Their fate this season will be determined on the road again.
+Their fate this season will be determined on the road again, but they are looking immense defensively away from home and have kept five clean sheets in a row and making light work of Brighton.

+There are still tricky tests to come, against Aston Villa on Sunday and what is shaping up to be an epic against Tottenham on Sunday 28 April.
+Old Trafford also looms large on the penultimate weekend of the season.

 A result of Arsenal’s stunning attacking form – with eight wins in a row in the Premier League before the City draw – is the Gunners now possess the best goal difference in the Premier League.
 That could be crucial.